Steps to Prepare for a Wildfire Emergency

 • Purchase insurance coverage that is adequate to replace your property.

-Zone 2: Lean, Clean and Green Zone - (5-30 feet from the home)
+Zone 2: Lean, Clean and Green Zone

-This zone is the area transitioning away from the home where fuel should be reduced.
+This zone (5-30 feet from the home) is the area transitioning away from the home where fuel should be reduced.
 It extends 30 feet from buildings, structures, decks, etc., or to your property line, whichever is closer.
 Remove branches that hang over your roof and keep dead branches 10 feet away from your chimney.

 • Remove all dead plants, grass, weeds, dry leaves, and pine needles from your yard, roof, and rain gutters.

-• Hydrate and maintain yards.
+• Water and maintain your yard regularly.

 • Cut down tree limbs that are 15 feet or closer to the ground.